MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 - To call the object's `Execute` member function to directly execute an action query or a SQL pass-through query

 You can use a querydef object for any type of query, including select, action, crosstab, delete, update, append, make-table, data definition, SQL pass-through, union, and bulk queries.
 The content of the SQL statement that you supply determines the query's type.
 For information about query types, see the `Execute` and [`GetType`](#gettype) member functions.
-Recordsets are commonly used for row-returning queries, usually those using the **SELECT ...
+Recordsets are commonly used for row-returning queries, usually queries using the **SELECT ...
 FROM** keywords. `Execute` is most commonly used for bulk operations.
 For more information, see [`Execute`](#execute) and [`CDaoRecordset`](../../mfc/reference/cdaorecordset-class.md).

 ## Querydefs and Recordsets

-To use a querydef object to create a `CDaoRecordset` object, you typically create or open a querydef as described above.
+To use a querydef object to create a `CDaoRecordset` object, you typically create or open a querydef as described previously.
 Then construct a recordset object, passing a pointer to your querydef object when you call [`CDaoRecordset::Open`](../../mfc/reference/cdaorecordset-class.md#open).
 The querydef you pass must be in an open state.
 For more information, see class [`CDaoRecordset`](../../mfc/reference/cdaorecordset-class.md).

 You can't use a querydef to create a recordset (the most common use for a querydef) unless it's in an open state.
 Put the querydef into an open state by calling either `Open` or `Create`.